Ishan-2-0/Neurodegenerative-Clinical-QA-LLM/README.md

-# Neurodegenerative Clinical QA — Fine-tuned LLM
+# Neurodegenerative Clinical QA Fine-tuned LLM

 A structured clinical information system for neurodegenerative diseases, built by fine tuning Mistral-7B-Instruct using QLoRA.
-The model explains symptoms, progression, and care guidance for Alzheimer's, Parkinson's, ALS, Huntington's and etc. while strictly refusing to diagnose, prescribe or express clinical certainty.
+The model explains symptoms, progression and care guidance for Alzheimer's, Parkinson's, ALS, Huntington's and etc. while strictly refusing to diagnose, prescribe or express clinical certainty.